Why overturning Roe isn't the final goal of the anti-abortion movement - NewsBreak

 Why overturning Roe isn't the final goal of the anti-abortion movement

-Law professor Mary Ziegler explains how the anti-abortion movement upended the GOP establishment and helped push the courts to the right.
-Her new book is Dollars for Life.
+Law professor Mary Ziegler explains how the anti-abortion movement upended the GOP establishment and helped push the courts to the right....www.ctpublic.org

-Law professor Mary Ziegler explains how the anti-abortion movement upended the GOP establishment and helped push the courts to the right.
-Her new book is Dollars for Life.
+Law professor Mary Ziegler explains how the anti-abortion movement upended the GOP establishment and helped push the courts to the right....www.ctpublic.org

 Comments / 0